ericdodds/ericdodds.com/source/_posts/2014-01-20-making-it-count-introduction.markdown

 > How do you get everything done?

-Being asked a question about productivity and work gave me pause for a few reasons.
-First, get a whole lot done at The Iron Yard—more than average, I'd say—but I don't generally *feel* like we're some super-productive anomaly.
+Being asked about productivity and work gave me pause for a few reasons.
+First, we do get a whole lot done at The Iron Yard—more than average, I'd say—but I don't generally *feel* like we're some super-productive anomaly.
 I feel like we're people who put 110% into work that we love.

-Secondly, and more importantly, the questions made me think about the non-work aspects of our lives that most people don't see, like family.
+Secondly, and more importantly, the question made me think about the non-work aspects of our lives that most people don't see, like family.

 Accomplishing a significant amount of anything (and doing it well) requires sacrifice.
 We are all aware of this from a young age: getting high marks in school means you forgo some amount of play time.
 This principle of sacrifice and reward follows us for the rest of our lives.